chesahkalu/My_HTML_CSS/README.md

     - Background-color - sets the background color of an element, for example, background-color: #fff;.
     - Font-size - sets the font size of the text, for example, font-size: 16px;.
     - Font-family - sets the font family of the text, for example, font-family: Arial, sans-serif;.
+    - Line Height - the distance between two lines of text (often referred to as leading) is declared using the line-height property.Line height may also be used to vertically center a single line of text within an element.
+Using the same property value for the line-height and height properties will vertically center the text:
+    ```
+    .btn {
+        height: 22px;
+        line-height: 22px;
+    }
+    ```
     - BOX MODEL: every element on a page is a rectangular box and may have width, height, padding, borders, and margins.
         * ![My Image](assets/box-model.PNG)
         * Margin - The outer space (or lack of space) surrounding the box.
 For example, margin: 10px;